 Proactively Supporting Your Child’s Success

 By recognizing your teen’s desire to run, and offering your support and encouragement, you are also well on your way to building a better relationship with your child.
 Here is how you can help.

 Firstly find an opportunity to sit down and chat with your teen to note down important dates of their school and sports commitments.
 Mark down their school examination periods and competition dates on your schedule so that you can use it as a guide to know when is the right time to give an academic or athletic boost to your child.

 With these important dates in mind, avoid planning other activities that might affect your child’s involvement in these areas.
-Committed youth athletes do not really fancy the idea of missing trainings especially nearing seasons due to external commitments or activities because it will affect their confidence as well as performance.
+Committed youth athletes from top colleges for track, do not really fancy the idea of missing trainings especially nearing seasons due to external commitments or activities because it will affect their confidence as well as performance.

 Additionally, understand that athletes have a different way of life.
 While typical teenagers wake up an hour before lessons to prepare for classes, athletes usually wake up earlier in the morning for pre-lesson training sessions, or they might have night trainings till late at night.
 As such, timetables or schedules that fit for most teens might not be applicable to your teen runner.
 Try to accommodate and understand their needs of having an early breakfast or late transport back home.
 Instead of seeing this as troublesome or inconvenient, observe and witness the effort and commitment that your child is putting in setting aside his time to focus on things they wish to pursue.